-The development phase of a field, especially in the offshore, typically represents the largest single capital expenditure over the life of the field. it involves building the topside production facilities, drilling the additional wells (if needed) and investing in the treatment, storage or connection facilities to transfer systems.
+The development phase of a field, especially in the offshore, typically represents the largest single capital expenditure over the life of the field. it involves building the topside production facilities, drilling the additional wells (if needed) and investing in the treatment, storage or connection facilities to transfer production.

 There is also a time constraint to bring production online as soon as possible to start generating revenue to offset the accrued investments since exploration began.

-Resoptima ensemble-based modelling will show a field prior to development as having many uncertainties, because that is a reflection of the true situation at that point in time.
+Resoptima ensemble-based modeling will show a field prior to development as having many uncertainties, because that is a reflection of the true situation at that point in time.
 While there are capabilities in our software to use drill stem testing results from exploration and appraisal wells to give some guidance on what the actual production flows may be (see this case history), this does not give guarantees of actual field performance once all development wells are drilled and production begins.

-Base case modelling is a liability
+Base case modeling is a liability